- Home

 It might sound a bit contradictory, but when you want to be more productive, one of the most important things you can do is give yourself a break and make time to relax.

-Many of us are so busy with work, family, and general life that we frequently get to the end of each day without having taken any real time for ourselves.
+Many of us are so busy with work, family, and general life that we frequently reach the end of each day without having taken any real time for ourselves.

 What you choose to do with this time is up to you – you could have a bath, go for a run, do some yoga, practise mindfulness, or read a book.
-The key thing is to carve out some ‘me-time’ in the day to spend precisely how you want to.
+The key thing is to carve out some ‘me-time’ in the day to spend precisely how you’d like.

-For more ideas on how to look after your mental and physical health over the next few weeks, you might find it useful to browse the healthy mind section of our website and read our article; 33 self-care ideas to boost your mental and physical health this winter.
+For more ideas on how to look after your mental and physical health over the next few weeks, you might find it useful to browse the healthy mind section of our website and read our articles: 33 self-care ideas to boost your mental and physical health this winter and What is self-care and why is it important?

 2. Do a winter clean

-Often the first step of a winter clean involves taking down and putting away your Christmas decorations.
-After this, you might want to take some time to give your home a deep clean.
-You may not find this the easiest or most enjoyable task, but one way to make it more fun is to play upbeat music to keep you motivated.
+Often, the first step of a winter clean involves taking down and putting away your Christmas decorations.
+After this, you might like to take some time to give your home a deep clean.
+You may not find this the easiest or most enjoyable task, but one way to make it more fun is to blast some upbeat music to keep you motivated.

 Cleaning can also be a surprisingly effective form of cardio, as chores like vacuuming and mopping floors can burn more calories than you might think.
-So not only will you be able to enjoy a cleaner, less cluttered home once you’re done, but you’ll also have got some exercise.
+So not only will you be able to enjoy a cleaner, less cluttered home once you’re done, but you’ll also get some exercise.

 3. Set a fitness goal

-Prioritising your health and fitness this January is one of the most beneficial things you can do for your mental and physical wellbeing.
+Prioritising your health and fitness this January is one of the most beneficial things you can do for your mental and physical well-being.
+But on cold, dark days, committing to regular exercise can be challenging.

-Whether you hope to run a marathon, lose some weight, or simply improve your general fitness, setting yourself goals is a great way to start the year with positivity.
-And whatever your goal is, making an exercise plan is one of the best ways to help you stick to a routine and achieve your goals.
+Whether you hope to run a marathon, lose some weight, or simply improve your general fitness, setting goals is a great way to start the year with positivity.
+And whatever your goal is, making an exercise plan is one of the best ways to help you stick to a routine and achieve it.

 4. Try Dry January